 Fidelity Research FR-2

-You’ll also need to be able to tailor the load to match the low 6 Ohm DCR of this cart.
+You’ll also need to be able to tailor the load to match the lowish 6 Ohm DCR of this cart.
 Again, get the loading wrong, and it will sound wrong.
 Get the compliance match wrong and the resonant frequency will be out.
 Not only will it not sound its best, but it can also damage the cartridge.

 Type: moving coil

 Channel Separation: > 27dB

 Fidelity Research RS-10